Borjampm/tool-hub/README.md

 1. **Visit the Application**: Navigate to your Marqness instance
 2. **Create Account**: Sign up with your email and password
-3. **Start Tracking**: Click the "Start" button to begin your first time entry
+3. **Start Tracking**: Click the "Start" button to begin your first hobby session
-4. **Add Details**: When you stop the timer, describe your activity
+4. **Add Details**: When you stop the timer, describe your hobby activity
-5. **View Analytics**: Check the Dashboard tab to see your time tracking insights
+5. **View Analytics**: Check the Dashboard tab to see your hobby tracking insights

 ### For Developers